Tim Minchin: Personal life

 Minchin and his wife Sarah, whom he married in 2001 and with whom he has a daughter and a son, returned to Australia from Los Angeles in December 2017.
 They currently live in Sydney.

+Minchin supports the Fremantle Football Club in the AFL and named his dog Sonny after star player Michael "Sonny" Walters.

-In 2013, the University of Western Australia awarded Minchin an honorary Doctor of Letters degree for his contribution to the arts, recognising his outstanding achievements and worldwide acclaim as a composer, lyricist, actor, writer, and comedian.
+In 2013, the University of Western Australia awarded Minchin an honourary Doctor of Letters degree for his contribution to the arts, recognising his outstanding achievements and worldwide acclaim as a composer, lyricist, actor, writer, and comedian.
 In 2015, he was awarded a second honorary Doctor of Letters degree from Mountview Academy of Theatre Arts.
+In 2019, Minchin was awarded a third honorary doctorate for his contribution to the arts by the Western Australian Academy of Performing Arts.
 He was appointed a Member of the Order of Australia in the 2020 Australia Day Honours.
+Minchin is patron and supporter of the charities WA Youth Theatre Company, The Prince’s Foundation for Children and the Arts, and Roald Dahl’s Marvellous Children’s Charity.